 The phased delivery strategy balanced launch urgency with long-term scalability.
 Phase 1 established core experience across five sections.
 Phase 2 expanded on that foundation without requiring architectural rework.

 Heuristic review of trial platform IA across pharma and research network sites.
 AI-augmented pattern extraction across structural models, content hierarchies, and patient pathway design.
+Audience barrier mapping across three distinct user groups: patients (last-resort myth), caregivers (day-one advocacy confidence gap), and general population (awareness deficit).

 Digital health patient engagement & DTx onboarding.
 The three-stage model applies to any health platform where users must build understanding before they can meaningfully act — patient recruitment, condition management apps, and health-tech enrollment flows face the identical structural problem.